zenodeapp/genesis-cronos/utils/README.md

 ## shift-ports.sh

 This script is useful if you quickly want to replace the ports in the `config.toml` and `app.toml` files.
-It uses the script(s) from https://github.com/zenodeapp/port-shifter/tree/v1.0.0.
+It uses the script(s) from the [`port-shifter`](https://github.com/zenodeapp/port-shifter/tree/v1.0.0) repository (`v1.0.0`).
 If in doubt whether this is safe, you could always check the repository to see how it works.

 ```
 sh shift-ports.sh <port_increment_value>